aws-ia/terraform-aws-eks-blueprints/docs/core-concepts.md

 # Core Concepts

-This document provides a high level overview of the Core Concepts that are embedded in the `terraform-eks-blueprints` framework.
+This document provides a high level overview of the Core Concepts that are embedded in EKS Blueprints.
 For the purposes of this document, we will assume the reader is familiar with Git, Docker, Kubernetes and AWS.

 | Concept                     | Description                                                                                   |
 | --------------------------- | --------------------------------------------------------------------------------------------- |